Dividend heroes: the investment trusts that have increased their dividends for 20+ years

 Twenty investment trusts have increased their dividend payment every year for two decades, according to the Association of Investment Companies (AIC).
 Ten of these so-called “dividend heroes” have gone a step further, stretching this track record to half a century or more.

-The three trusts which top the list are the City of London Investment Trust (LON:CTY), the Bankers Investment Trust (LON:BNKRL) and Alliance Witan (LON:ALW).
-All three have increased their dividend for 58 consecutive years.
+Topping the list of these reliable income-paying investment trusts are the City of London investment trust (LON:CTY), the Bankers Investment Trust (LON:BNKR) and Alliance Witan (LON:ALW).
+All three have increased their dividends for 59 consecutive years.

 https://cdn.mos.cms.futurecdn.net/flexiimages/mw70aro6gl1676370748.jpg